Boot from the installation medium, log in as root, and run the setup script with option -q

 $ apk add docs

-$ apk add usbutils hwdata
+$ apk add pciutils usbutils hwdata

-Install desktop environment
+Set up desktop environment

 $ setup-desktop

-Install device manager (eudev is a drop-in replacement for systemd udev)
+Set up device manager (eudev is a drop-in replacement for systemd udev)

 $ setup-devd udev